PrefectHQ/prefect/docs/guides/automations.md

     )
     ```

-Now let's grab our `deployment_id` from this deployment, and embed it in our automation.
-There are many ways to obtain the `deployment_id`, but the CLI is a quick way to see all of your deployment ids.
+Grab your `deployment_id` from this deployment using the CLI and embed it in your automation.

 !!!
 Tip "Find deployment_id from the CLI"
-      The quickest way to see the ID's associated with your deployment would be running `prefect deployment ls`
-      in an authenticated command prompt, and you will be able to see the id's associated with all of your deployments
+      Run `prefect deployment ls` in an authenticated command prompt.

 ```bash
 prefect deployment ls